scifir/scifir-units/TO-DO.md

 // NUMBER OF TODOS: 52

-// BUGS AND SIMILAR PROBLEMS (13)
+// BUGS AND SIMILAR PROBLEMS (11)
 // TODO: add the initialization to aid with string with a whitespace between the type and the universe
 // TODO: zid needs to have a default name for no countries
 // TODO: zid needs full display and partial display

-// TODO: all display functions of coordinates classes need an int argument to select number of decimals
+// TODO: display_double() and display_long_double() functions of types.cpp
-// TODO: scalar_unit needs a constructor with int
+// TODO: is_lab_number() function, and string constructor for lab_number<>
+// TODO: add the comparison operator of vector unit classes inside the declaration of the class, with the respective tests of that
-// TODO: check the literal of Ohm initialization in string class to be used instead of IS_UNIX and IS_WINDOWS in all the code files.
-Also, possibly it's needed to add IS_UNIX and IS_WINDOWS there
+// TODO: maybe change the string operators of scalar_unit class to be at the reverse: it's called to_string() for the scalar_unit class
-// TODO: look at the 1.99 of test_coordinates_2d vs the 2 of the float specialization
+// TODO: add the possibility of using different template parameters for the comparison operators of coordinates and point classes

+// TODO: check prefix_math() everywhere, maybe there's a better implementation to do than the current implementation
 // TODO: think if to add a function that allows to test for values near another value
-// TODO: -Wall gives a warning for vector_unit_nd with end of non-void function
-// TODO: check prefix_math() everywhere, maybe there's a better implementation to do than the current implementation
-// TODO: check and correct all the warnings of cl.exe with /Wall
 // TODO: create percentage<double> and percentage<long double> with ppb, ppt and ppq.
 Create also the function is_long_percentage() to test for ppb, ppt and ppq

+// BUGS AND SIMILAR PROBLEMS - HARD (4)
-// TODO: display_double() and display_long_double() functions of types.cpp
+// TODO: check and correct all the warnings of cl.exe with /Wall
+// TODO: -Wall gives a warning for vector_unit_nd with end of non-void function
+// TODO: look at the 1.99 of test_coordinates_2d vs the 2 of the float specialization
+// TODO: check the literal of Ohm initialization in string class to be used instead of IS_UNIX and IS_WINDOWS in all the code files.
+Also, possibly it's needed to add IS_UNIX and IS_WINDOWS there

 // BUILD (3)
 // TODO: support freebsd and openbsd